MicGuard

 2. Update script

 The plugin script (plugins/mic.sh) runs on every subscribed event and periodic update.
-It updates both mic.shield and mic in a single sketchybar call:
+It parses the JSON notification payload with jq, updates both bar items, and manages a popup device picker:

 #!/usr/bin/env bash